 Your doctor is looking for flattened and damaged microvilli along the small intestine.
 Villi are the hair-like follicles surrounding the small intestine that are responsible for nutrient absorption and distribution.
 Flattened and damaged villi indicates celiac disease.
-Ironically enough, normal villi are present in people with gluten sensitivities even those people with a gluten intolerance suffer from chronic gut inflammation.
+Ironically, normal villi are present in people with gluten sensitivities even those people with a gluten intolerance suffer from chronic gut inflammation.
 (Read Gluten Sensitivity vs. Celiac Disease)

-I waited four months before getting the endoscopy after my positive celiac disease blood test, mainly because it took awhile for me to find a good GI doctor and then to get on his calendar for both a consultation and endoscopy.
+I waited four months before getting the endoscopy after my positive celiac disease blood test, mainly because it took awhile for me to get on the calendar with a GI doctor.
 I recommend getting the biopsy done as soon as possible and before going gluten-free.
 (I stopped eating gluten immediately after my blood test came up positive).

 While genetic testing is not needed in the protocol in diagnosing celiac disease, some doctors want to have their patients undergo genetic testing.